TheNewStellW/vmware-operations-guide/content/Miscellaneous/Chapter 4 - Super Metrics/4.4.3-examples/_index.md

 * 100
 ```

-The last row is to manually convert into percentage.
+The last line in the code is to manually convert into percentage.

 **Use Case:** Count of all VMs with CPU usage \> 70% OR memory usage \> 60%